mziyabo/vscode-codedeploy-extension/README.md

  > Note to remove the workspace link to the CodeDeploy application run `AWS CodeDeploy: Unlink Workspace` from the Command Palette or the CodeDeploy Explorer.

 ## Extension Limitations
-- Limited to CodeDeploy to EC2 CodeDeploy
+- Limited to CodeDeploy to EC2
 - Supports S3 revision locations- GitHub currently not available

 ## Release Notes